Gornalunga

 The Gornalunga is an 81 km river located in central-eastern Sicily.

-The river springs from Monte Rossomanno, on the Erean Mountains, in the province of Enna.
-After flowing through the plain of Catania, the river becomes an affluent of the Simeto river just few miles before reaching the Mediterranean coast.
+The river rises at Monte Rossomanno, in the Erean Mountains, in the province of Enna.
+After flowing through the plain of Catania, the river becomes an tributary of the Simeto river just few kilometres before reaching the Mediterranean coast.

 Along its course, the Gornalunga forms the artificial lake, Lago di Ogliastro, and touches three provinces, Enna, Catania and Syracuse.